-Andy Mossack discovers this proper country house hotel tucked away in the Durham dales in northern England.
+Andy Mossack discovers Headlam Hall Hotel, a proper country house hotel tucked away in the Durham Dales in northern England.

 You know you’re coming to a proper country house, with a back story as long as a yardarm, when it’s got a village named after it.
 Granted, Headlam village might be a little on the small side, but a village it most definitely is.
 That said, it shares some noble neighbours with the now infamous Barnard Castle, Raby Castle and Teesdale with its High Force waterfall.

 Once through the village, you’ll find Headlam Hall discreetly tucked away within rolling countryside, much of it, its own farming land.
 Because, beyond its non-descript exterior walls, lies a vast estate that includes some quite beautifully manicured walled gardens, a nine-hole golf course, a spa and wellness centre, a working farm and, at its beating heart, a magnificent 17th-century Jacobean mansion.
 And perhaps best of all, it’s been family-owned for four generations.